freenas/freenas-docs/userguide/system.rst

 %brand% uses signed update files.
 This provides flexibility in deciding when to upgrade the system with patches, new drivers, or new features.
 It also allows "test driving" an upcoming release.
 Combined with boot environments, new features or system patches can be tested while maintaining the ability to revert to a previous version of the operating system, using the instructions in :ref:`If Something Goes Wrong`.
 Digitally signed update files eliminate the need to manually download both an upgrade file and the associated checksum to verify file integrity.

 %brand% defines software branches, known as *trains*.
-Several trains are available for updates.
+There are several trains are available for updates, but the |web-ui| will only display trains that %brand% is capable of using.

-.. caution:: **Only Production trains are recommended for regular usage.** Other trains are made available for pre-production testing and updates to legacy versions.
+.. warning:: **Only Production trains are recommended for regular usage.** Other trains are made available for pre-production testing and updates to legacy versions.
 Pre-production testing trains are provided only to permit testing of new versions before switching to